auwsom/resources/index.md

-Markdown does have collapsable sections, but not nested, and uses tag syntax ends which breaks easy additions.
+-Markdown does have collapsable sections, but not nested, and uses tag syntax needing ends which breaks easy additions.
-    Four spaces does indent in Markdown, so must need to render collapsing/folding with: html?
+    -Four spaces does indent in Markdown, so must need to render collapsing/folding with:
+        -html?
-        in jekyll?
+        -in jekyll?

 <details>